MikhailArkhipov/vscode-r/src/VSCode/README.md

 Extension provides ability to format document or selection.
 Formatting options are available in the `r.editor` settings section.

 ### _Automatic formatting (as you type)_
-By default editor formats code after you type Enter, ; or }.
-You can deactivate the feature via `editor.formatOnType` setting.
+The editor can format code after you type Enter, ; or }.
+You can control the feature via `editor.formatOnType` and `r.editor.fornatOnType` settings.
 Formatting settings are the same as in the document formatting.

 ### _Linting_
 Functionality is close to [lintr](https://github.com/jimhester/lintr).
 However, you do not have to run linting explicitly, it happens as you type.
-By default it is disabled, you can enable it by setting `r.linting.enabled` to `true`.
+By default it is disabled, you can enable it by setting `r.linting.enable` to `true`.
 Linter has various options available in the `r.linting` section.

 ### _Execute in terminal/source file_
 Use `R: Execute line or selection` commands to execute line or selection in the terminal.
 Similarly, use `R: source file` to source file from the editor into the terminal section.